How to Create a Form (Legacy)

 In the Messages Settings block, there are sample messages that the user will receive whether the form is filled successfully or not.

 Don’t forget to click the “Apply Changes” button every time you make changes in order to save progress.
-After you finished the setting process, click on the “Publish”/”Update” button.
+After you finish the setting process, click on the “Publish”/”Update” button.

 Afterward, you can go to the page where you want to add a newly created form and open the page with the Elementor editor.